threefoldtech/info_grid/src/technology/smartcontract_it/smartcontract_tfgrid3.md

 ## Smart Contract on TFGrid 3.0

-As from TFGrid 3.0, the 'Smart Contract for IT' concept for reserving capacity is fully decentralized and runs on TF-Chain, the ThreeFold blockchain infrastructure on Parity Substrate.
+From TFGrid 3.0, the 'Smart Contract for IT' concept for reserving capacity is fully decentralized and runs on TF-Chain, the ThreeFold blockchain infrastructure on Parity Substrate.

 ### Architecture